techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-videos-from-nubia-red-magic-9-proplus-by-fonelab-android-recover-video.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        In order to get back deleted videos on Nubia Red Magic 9 Pro+ no backup, what you need is the help from a professional data recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+        In order to get back deleted videos on Nubia Red Magic 9 Pro+ no backup, what you need is the help from a professional data recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 Android Data Recovery is an expert on videos recovery of Android devices including Nubia Red Magic 9 Pro+, which allows Android users to retrieve, store and preview all videos from your Nubia Red Magic 9 Pro+ or other devices on the computer in four simple devices.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
     </p>
 </div>
 </div>